 Tart and sweet.
 Delicious mixed with lots of sugar and baked into pies and tarts; delicious when used to add a fresh, sharp edge to fruity florals and sheer aquatics, in perfumery.
 It pairs beautifully with rich flowery notes like jasmine, tuberose and rose.
 This long-stalked plant has been used for centuries for medicinal purposes, as well as in cooking – but with a little caution: the stalks may be edible, but the leaves are poisonous.
 Not the best-known fruity note – but rhubarb’s popularity is on the up, from all we’ve seen lately.

-According to predictions, rhubarb is set to become a key fragrance trend for summer 2015.
+According to predictions, rhubarb is set to become even more of a key ingredient in future fragrance trends...

 Smell rhubarb in:

 Aedes de Venustus Eau de Parfum